Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 Before going through individual benefits, two things worth saying upfront.

 First, basil seeds are a food, not a supplement.
-The benefits come from eating or drinking them as part of a normal diet, not from taking them in concentrated form.
+The benefits come from consuming them as part of a normal diet, not from taking them in concentrated form.

 Second, the research is at different stages for different claims.
 Some benefits are well-established.
-Others are promising but based on small studies or laboratory work that has not yet been confirmed in large human trials.
-This article separates the two clearly.
+Others are promising but based on small studies or laboratory work not yet confirmed in large human trials.

 Why the Drink Context Matters